Skip to main content

 Enhancing Your Strategy with Custom Modules

-To keep your strategy code organized, maintainable, and reusable, you can create custom JavaScript modules.
+To keep your strategy code organized and reusable, you can create custom JavaScript modules.

 Creating and Using Custom Modules